 - Sole proprietorship – It means you will be the sole owner and operator of the business with full responsibility concerning funds, debts, assets, and liabilities.

-- Corporation – It creates a business entity that provides protection against possible lawsuits against personal assets.
+- Corporation – It creates a business entity that protects against possible lawsuits against personal assets.

-- Limited Liability Company (LLC) – As the name suggests, it limits liability by setting a boundary between personal assets and the company as well as offering numerous legal advantages.
+- Limited Liability Company (LLC) – As the name suggests, it limits liability by setting a boundary between personal assets and the company and offering numerous legal advantages.

 - Partnership – It is a legal structure between two or more individuals who join together to carry on the trucking business.